- Krantz Family Center for Cancer Research Cartography Core

 Multispectral fluorescence slide scanner capable of 10x and 20x resolution images.

-Please cite MGH Cancer Center / Molecular Pathology Imaging Core in the Acknowledgements section.
+Please cite Mass General Cancer Center Translational Cartography Core in the Acknowledgements section.
+For more involved projects, co-authorship is requested.

 For training requests, please contact Katherine Xu at email@example.com.